 How Do I Find Men for My Fraternity?

 Where will you find men to make this journey with you?
 You are the protagonist.
 You will ask God where to find your brothers, and then you will go and intentionally ask them.
 In your church, your workplace, your club, your family, or your favorite bar, wherever the Lord is calling you to find your brothers, go there and make the invitation.

 Fraternity is one of the most obvious, and yet overlooked, aspects of the Christian life today.
 When we challenge each other to do what is good and hold each other accountable to doing it, great fruits consistently come about.
 Great fruits, not just for us, but for our entire community.
 On the other hand, when we isolate ourselves and are held accountable to no one, our lives become a self-serving mess and our community suffers.

 Remember, if the Lord is calling you to do something, he will provide the grace to bring it to completion.
-Is he calling you to take up Exodus 90?
+Is he calling you to take up an Exodus spiritual exercise?
 If so, he will provide brothers to do it with.
 This may mean he is offering you the grace of courage to make personal and intentional invitations to men in your life.
 Some men that you know well, and some you might not know as well.
 If so, respond to his grace, trust the Lord, and follow him to greater freedom.

 For further reading:

 Here are three proven recommendations for strengthening your fraternity:

 1) Consider scheduling a weekly fraternity holy hour.
 Your daily prayer time can be done on your own, but coming into the presence of the Lord as a fraternity has a mysterious unifying effect, even as each man prays silently on his own.
 It is worth scheduling a weekly fraternity holy hour, even if not everyone is able to attend every week.
 And if your circumstances as a fraternity allow for a daily holy hour together, all the better.